Continually Updated Clinical Reference

 Paroxysmal kinesiogenic dyskinesia

 These choreas consist of any combination of these paroxysmal attacks: dystonia, chorea, athetosis, and ballismus.
 Goodenough et al noted choreoathetosis in 64% of patients.
-The age of onset ranges from 6-15 years.
-The attacks typically last less than 1 minute but occur frequently (over 100 times per day).
+[18] The age of onset ranges from 6-15 years.
+The attacks typically last less than 1 minute but occur frequently (more than 100 times per day).

 • The extremities are affected primarily, but facial, neck, and trunk muscles also can be affected.